patrickemonts/personal-webpage/content/post/git_introduction/index.md

 With `git commit --amend` you have the possibility to open up the last commit again to add more files from the staging area or to change the title.
 In terms of the metaphor: you keep working on the same page, instead of opening a new page in the album.

-While everyting stays local, i.e. you did not push it to a server, the whole history of the repository can be changed.
+While everything stays local, i.e. you did not push it to a server, the whole history of the repository can be changed.
 How to do that is a bit beyond the scope of this article, but you could have a look at `git rebase -i`, for example.
 After pushing, your commits are public and you cannot change files on somebody else's computer.
 Thus, the commits are fixed.